qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 - Ensure that the service runs on the same origin as the web server which serves the QWC2 application.
 - Ensure that the service sends a `Access-Control-Allow-Origin` header with matching origin with each response.
-- Use a proxy service which ensures the `Access-Control-Allow-Origin` are added.
-The URL to this service needs to be specified as `proxyServiceUrl` in the `config.json` file.
-A sample implementation of such a proxy service is available [in the qwc2-server repository](https://github.com/sourcepole/qwc2-server).
+- For development purposes, use a browser plugin which adds the CORS headers, i.e. [CORS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/).

 ### Filenames of print and raster and DXF export
 The QGIS server response for the print, raster and DXF export requests does by default not contain any `Content-Disposition` header, meaning that browsers will attempt to guess a filename, which typically is the last part of the URL, without any extension.

-To ensure browser use a proper filename, the following options exist:

-- Configure the web server running QGIS Server to add a suitable `Content-Disposition` header to the response.
+To ensure browsers use a proper filename, configure the web server running QGIS Server to add a suitable `Content-Disposition` header to the response.
 In the case of Apache, the rule for the print output might look as follows:

     SetEnvIf Request_URI "^/wms.*/(.+)$" project_name=$1
     Header always setifempty Content-Disposition "attachment; filename=%{project_name}.pdf" "expr=%{CONTENT_TYPE} = 'application/pdf'"

 This rule will use the last part of the URL as basename and add the `.pdf` extension, and will also ensure that the content-type is set to `application/pdf`.
 Note that this example uses the `setenvif` and `headers` apache modules.
-- Use a proxy service which adds a `Content-Disposition` header if necessary.
-QWC2 helps in this regard by automatically adding a `filename=<filename>` query parameter if `proxyServiceUrl` is set in `config.json` for requests which are expected to return a downloadable file.
-See the sample proxy service [in the qwc2-server repository](https://github.com/sourcepole/qwc2-server) for details.

 ## <a name="url-parameters"></a>URL parameters
 The following parameters can appear in the URL of the QWC2 application: